JCSDA-internal/eva-docs/doc/eva_user_guide/data_ingest/mon_data_space.md

 similar to the legacy DA monitoring suite (https://github.com/NOAA-EMC/GSI-Monitor).

 The specific yaml file components necessary to accomplish this are described below.
-These example yaml files maybe be found in `eva/src/eva/tests/config`:
+These example yaml files may be found in `eva/src/eva/tests/config`:
 ```
 testMonDataSpaceHirs4Metop-A.yaml
 testMonSummary.yaml